Director, National Center for Supercomputing Applications

 Of Special Interest

-Our report on Future Directions for NSF Advanced Computing Infrastructure to Support U.S. Science and Engineering in 2017-2020 is now available!
+Our report on Future Directions for NSF Advanced Computing Infrastructure to Support U.S. Science and Engineering in 2017-2020 is available!
 The report is freely available at that link, and provides a framework for NSF's advanced computing for the future (not just until 2020).
+It continues to be referenced in policy documents and legislation, most recently in the CHIPS act.

 Current Conference Committees